 Do not wear it for too long.
 On your first two weeks, we recommended starting off at two hours per day.
 Once you have gotten accustomed to having it on without any discomfort and awkwardness, you can increase your duration by increments of about one hour per day.

-The maximum recommended time to have a waist trainer on is a total of 12 hours daily.
+The maximum recommended time to have a waist trainer on is a total of 12 hours daily, but we suggest spliting these hours up.
 We do not suggest wearing it any longer in order to give your body ample time to rest, recover, and breathe in its naturally relaxed state.

 Do not forget to hydrate.
 The compression your garment puts on your midsection causes and retains heat – which is great for shedding off water weight and losing a few inches!
 However, this means you will be sweating while having the garment on, especially if you are moving about.
 Be sure to stay hydrated by replenishing with a lot of water!

 Hannah is a certified personal trainer based in Australia.
 Since 2017 she has inspired women across the nation through honest & educational content.
 Her dietary and fitness expertise are trusted across the fitness community.